SerenityOS/serenity/Documentation/BuildInstructions.md

 Notes:

-- fuse-ext2 is not available as brew formula so it must be installed using `BuildFuseExt2.sh`
+- fuse-ext2 is not available as a brew formula so it must be installed using `BuildFuseExt2.sh`
 - Xcode and `xcode-tools` must be installed (`git` is required by some scripts)
-- coreutils is needed to build gcc cross compiler
+- coreutils is needed to build the GCC cross compiler
 - qemu is needed to run the compiled OS image.
 You can also build it using the `BuildQemu.sh` script
 - osxfuse, e2fsprogs, m4, autoconf, automake, libtool and `BuildFuseExt2.sh` are needed if you want to build the root filesystem disk image natively on macOS.
 This allows mounting an EXT2 fs and also installs commands like `mke2fs` that are not available on stock macOS.
 - Installing osxfuse for the first time requires enabling its system extension in System Preferences and then restarting your machine.
 The output from installing osxfuse with brew says this, but it's easy to miss.